10 Factors Why Are Asians So Skinny

 I understand that many body types and composition masses depend highly on our genetics.
-The beauty standards for what is slim or what is considered beautiful can be quite toxic in the Asian diet culture.
-Some of the differences and lifestyles in the Western and Eastern cultures that help a lot of Asian stay skinny could be beneficial information for us all.
+The beauty standards for what is slim or what is considered beautiful can be pretty toxic in the Asian diet culture.
+Some of the differences and lifestyles in the Western and Eastern cultures that help a lot of Asian stays skinny could be beneficial information for us all.

 Why are Asians so skinny (10 Factors)

 The general thing that people eat every day is rice.
 It leads to a situation where people can eat and get food but doesn’t store much energy.
 So most of my Chinese and Indian friends have three square meals daily.
-However, if they skip out on one of those meals, they feel incredibly lackluster, and their stomach hurts.
-So you get a situation where they eat a lot, but they don’t put on a lot of weight at the same time, don’t store a lot of energy.
+However, skipping one of those meals makes them feel incredibly lackluster, and their stomach hurts.
+So you get a situation where they eat a lot, but they don’t put on much weight or store a lot of energy.
 Here are 10 factors behind why Asian are skinny and don’t tend to gain weight.
 Let’s see!

 1. Fiber intake

 Vegetables are stapled dishes in an Asian meal.
-The portions of vegetable dishes in comparison to the meat and carbs are also significantly larger.
+The portions of vegetable dishes compared to the meat and carbs are also significantly larger.
 Fiber is a staple in weight loss or maintenance because it makes you feel fuller and longer at such low calories.

 In addition, fiber and vegetables help improve gut health and reduce blood sugar or insulin spikes.
-Asian vegetable dishes are also not boring to eat, as there are many creative ways to cook vegetables that make them enjoyable to eat.
+Asian vegetable dishes are also not boring to eat, as there are many creative ways to cook vegetables that make them enjoyable.

 2. Meat intake